element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `databases`

 *(object)* The `databases` option allows specifying a mapping between certain database tables and database host details, spreading the load of a single Synapse instance across multiple database backends.
-This is often referred to as “database sharding”.
+This is often referred to as "database sharding".
 This option is only supported for PostgreSQL database backends.

 **Important note:** This is a supported option, but is not currently used in production by the Matrix.org Foundation.
 Proceed with caution and always make backups.